Keywords are Zombies. Topics are Cheetahs.

 So how do you build Topical Authority?

 I can tell you backlinks still do matter, but don’t get just any backlink.
 Use high quality SEO software like Ahrefs that helps you find topically relevant and highly ranked websites and blogs and social media channels for acquiring backlinks.
-But backlinks don’t matter as much as building Topical Relevance across your website by incorporating Content Silos and Internal Linking in your site structure.
+But backlinks don’t matter as much as building Topical Relevance across your website by incorporating Content Silos and Internal Linking in your site structure (building topical authority will attract backlinks organically!).

 What are Content Silos, and What is Internal Linking you ask?

-Content Silos is when, after you’ve performed thorough topical research, you organize your website’s navigation around Parent Topic pages (parent topics = breadth), and then you create pages underneath the Parent Topic that rank for subtopics / keywords that are found to be relevant to the Parent Topic.
-I know, but stay with me… Once you do that, you internally link the pages that concentrate on subtopics / keywords, thereby creating relevance for users and Google’s algorithm.
+Content Silos are a methodical way of organizing your website’s navigation into groups, or “Silos”, of related content to establish your website’s keyword-based topical areas.
+Typically, you start with a Parent Topic page (parent topics = breadth), and then you create pages underneath the Parent Topic that ranks for subtopics / keywords that are found to be relevant to the Parent Topic.
+I know, but stay with me… Once you do that, you internally link the pages in the Silo, thereby creating relevance for users and Google’s algorithm.
 Websites structured this way have very high Session Durations.

 We work with one of the highest quality pool companies in the world, Crestwood Pools.
 Once the impact of the March 2019 Update hit, we knew that Crestwood’s site architecture had to be changed [currently under construction] to match Google’s algorithm .
 We created several new silos that were designed to demonstrate Topical Authority to both visitors and Google.
 Here’s one of their Content Silos below, alongside their old “Silo” of similar content.
 Which do you think would sustain High Session Durations longer, thereby demonstrating Topical Authority to Google?